ddelgado1/CRM-Mac_CRMpilot0-CRMpilot0copy0/mynotes.md

     - Need to setup Redux persist and navigation in general
     - Admin rights
     - Need to make route names
+    - Need to beef up our validators so that people can't change things with inspect element

 - Contacts
     - Index
-        - Need to make the workers thing work (need access to DB to accomplish that)
-            - Need to use the join table for that to work
-        - Need to make it so that the show page renders when the button is pressed
+        - Done!
     - New
-        - Need to make it so that category is a dropdown like workers is
-        - Need to make the submit button either throw an error or route you to the page of the individual customer (as in the :id page)
+        - Done!
     - Show
         - Need to make sure that you can only change notes if you have rights (are an admin or are working on it)
         - Need to fix the contactreducer so that the notes can change
         - Need to get the for loop working within the return statement (don't include notes since it's separate)
         - Destroy needs to work as well

-    For the most part, contacts is looking great.
-There's a few final things I need to get figured out but it should be done very soon
+    - Actions
+        - Need to make it so that we only push location on successful dispatch

 - Workers
     - Need to work on all of it (based on how long contacts took, it shouldn't be too long)